-Anyone may freely access and use this space for digital project work.
-To request use of this space for meetings or events related to digital scholarship, submit a programming proposal or contact edge (at) duke.edu.
+Anyone may request use of this space for digital scholarship-related activities.
+To request use of this space for meetings, workshops, or events, submit a programming proposal or contact edge (at) duke.edu.

 Located on the western corner of The/EDGE overlooking Telecom Drive, the Murthy Digital Studio is a light-filled and informal space, with mobile furniture that makes it easily reconfigurable for any event.
 Comfortably accommodates groups of 12-15 people, with capacity to seat up to 20.